 Determine the Extent of Your Fracture

-All instances of spine fractures require an assessment from a Los Angeles spine specialist.
+All instances of spine fractures require an assessment from a Los Angeles spine surgeon.
 Your doctor will likely determine if you have a suspected fracture before recommending a full assessment by a neurosurgeon or an orthopedic spine specialist, which typically includes:

 - An evaluation of the overall condition of your spine